ACL KNEE RECONSTRUCTION MELBOURNE

 New patients welcome.

-Anterior Cruciate Ligament (ACL) Reconstruction
+What is the Anterior Cruciate Ligament (ACL)

-Non-surgical treatment
+ACL injuries – Non-surgical treatment

-Surgical Treatment
+ACL Injuries – Surgical Treatment

-Surgical treatment is recommended for patients who:
+Surgical treatment may be recommended for patients who:

 • Wish to return to sports